The Flathead Valley’s Leading Independent Journal of Observation, Analysis, & Opinion

 12 September 2008

-Bond issues in hard times & Flathead County library special report
+Bond issues in hard times

-Bond issues in hard times.
+Updated.
 Bond issues, no matter how meritorious, become harder to pass during times of economic decay.
 With banks failing, unemployment increasing, inflation growing, hard working people losing their homes — I think we're in the initial stages of the worst economic downturn since the Great Depression — this is one of those times.
 That's why I'm not optimistic that the bond issues for a new fire hall in Evergreen ($4.4 million), a new county-wide 911 center ($6.9 million), and critial lands conservation ($10 million), will pass.

 There's no doubt in my mind that the new fire hall and 911 center are needed.
-Evergreen's current fire hall is old, inadequate, and perhaps unsafe; see Keriann Lynch's fine story, Evergreen Fire Makes Plea for New Station, in the Flathead Beacon.
+Evergreen's current fire hall is old, inadequate, perhaps unsafe; see Keriann Lynch's fine story, Evergreen Fire Makes Plea for New Station, in the Flathead Beacon.
 And last year I endorsed a county-wide 911 center while raising questions about judgment of the 911 board.

 The 911 board, in a commendable decision, put the 911 center question on the ballot for the general election that ends on 4 November.
 But the decision was announced on 11 September, a month before early balloting begins.
 That's not much time to make the case for a project that's sure to be controversial given the wide disparity in costs estimates: